Noumenon: The noumenon as a limiting concept

 Even if noumena are unknowable, they are still needed as a limiting concept, Kant tells us.
 Without them, there would be only phenomena, and since potentially we have complete knowledge of our phenomena, we would in a sense know everything.
 In his own words:

 Further, the concept of a noumenon is necessary, to prevent sensible intuition from being extended to things in themselves, and thus to limit the objective validity of sensible knowledge.

 What our understanding acquires through this concept of a noumenon, is a negative extension; that is to say, understanding is not limited through sensibility; on the contrary, it itself limits sensibility by applying the term noumena to things in themselves (things not regarded as appearances).
 But in so doing it at the same time sets limits to itself, recognising that it cannot know these noumena through any of the categories, and that it must therefore think them only under the title of an unknown something.

-Furthermore, for Kant, the existence of a noumenal world limits reason to what he perceives to be its proper bounds, making many questions of traditional metaphysics, such as the existence of God, the soul, and free will unanswerable by reason.
+Furthermore, for Kant, the existence of a noumenal world limits reason to what he sees as its proper bounds, making many questions of traditional metaphysics, such as the existence of God, the soul, and free will unanswerable by reason.
 Kant derives this from his definition of knowledge as "the determination of given representations to an object".
-As there are no appearances of these entities in the phenomenal, Kant is able to make the claim that they cannot be known to a mind that works upon "such knowledge that has to do only with appearances".
+As these entities do not appear in the phenomenal, Kant can claim that they cannot be known to a mind that works upon "such knowledge that has to do only with appearances".
 These questions are ultimately the "proper object of faith, but not of reason".

 The dual-object and dual-aspect interpretations

 Kantian scholars have long debated two contrasting interpretations of the thing-in-itself.
 One is the dual object view, according to which the thing-in-itself is an entity distinct from the phenomena to which it gives rise.
 The other is the dual aspect view, according to which the thing-in-itself and the thing-as-it-appears are two "sides" of the same thing.
 This view is supported by the textual fact that "Most occurrences of the phrase 'things-in-themselves' are shorthand for the phrase, 'things considered in themselves' (Dinge an sich selbst betrachtet)."

-Although we cannot see things apart from the way we do in fact perceive them via the physical senses, we can think them apart from our mode of sensibility (physical perception); thus making the thing-in-itself a kind of noumenon or object of thought.
+Although we cannot see things apart from the way we do in fact perceive them via the physical senses, we can think them apart from our mode of sensibility (physical perception), thus making the thing-in-itself a kind of noumenon or object of thought.